|

 Hannah Shaw widow independent age ?

-Note: Ann was Samuel's mother.
+Note: Ann Law was Samuel's mother.

 Death of Saumel Law: